buildingSMART/BCF-API/README.md

     PUT /bcf/{version}/projects/{project_id}/topics/{guid}/snippet

 Puts a new BIM Snippet binary file to a topic.
 If this is used, the parent topics BIM Snippet property `is_external` must be set to `false` and the `reference` must be the file name with extension.
+This operation is only possible when the server returns the `updateBimSnippet` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 ### 4.2.8 Determining Allowed Topic Modifications